QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 from quantecon import LQ
 import numpy as np
 import jax.numpy as jnp
-from jax import jit
+from jax import jit, grad
-import jax
 import optax
 import statsmodels.api as sm
 import matplotlib.pyplot as plt